-The Alzheimer's and Parkinson's Diseases scientific and medical community gathered at the AAT-AD/PD Focus Meeting 2018 in beautiful Torino, Italy in March to share the latest research and clinical advances.
+The Alzheimer's and Parkinson's Diseases scientific and medical community gathered at the AAT-AD/PD Focus Meeting in March to share the latest research and clinical advances.
 The event, a new joint meeting between the International Geneva/Springfield Symposium on Advances in Alzheimer Therapy (AAT) and AD/PDTM, brought new insights on how fluid biomarkers can contribute to Alzheimer's Disease (AD) understanding and diagnosis.
-Here are some of the key highlights from the event.
+Here are some of the key highlights.

 Certified Reference Material for Aβ1-42: a milestone for standardization

 The first immunoassays to quantify CSF Amyloid-beta 1-42 (Aβ1-42), tau and p-tau181 were developed around 20 years ago (INNOTEST, Fujirebio).
 These assays allowed us to define the now very well-known AD profile, characterized by a decrease in CSF Aβ1-42 and an increase in both CSF total-tau and p-tau181.

 Since then, different teams and organizations have developed their own assays to quantify these biomarkers.
 Despite their high diagnostic accuracy and correlation with amyloid PET, studies showed a marked difference in the reported biomarkers absolute concentrations.
 This variability is clearly highlighted by the data generated by the Alzheimer's Association quality control (QC) program 1.
 This between-laboratories and between-assays variability is particularly pronounced for Aβ1-42, compared to total tau and p-tau181.